SciML/DifferentialEquations.jl/docs/src/man/convergence.md

 into a more useful manner and provide plotting functionality.
 Convergence estimates are also given by pair-wise estimates.

+`ConvergenceSimulation`s can either be created by passing the constructor the approrpiate solution array or by using one of the provided `testConvergence` functions.

 ## The ConvergenceSimulation Type

 ```@docs